GGorAA/EUCLight/README.md

 # EUCLight
-An Arduino project for bringing beautiful LED strips animation to unicycles
+An Arduino project for bringing beautiful LED strips animation to unicycles.
+Only Arduino Uno is supported